-Verification of Medical Insuran ce for (Semester) (Year)
+Verification of Medical Insurance for (Semester) (Year)

 Student's Name (print):

 Insurance Company:

-Name of Insured (name on card ):
+Name of Insured (name on card):

 Contract #:

 Group #:

 Effective date:

-I certify that the above informate through the end of this semester.
-Department of Nursing with a rootify my course coordinator are attend clinicals unless continue insurance up the program.
-T. I understand if I nonthly receipt.
-If and will purchase ad its I am covere purchase insurance we this insurance status ditional insurance imed with medical changes before the mediately.
-I un insurance. ment, I will provide the e end of the semester, I wil derstand I cannot Failure to
+I certify that the above information is accurate and true.
+I am fully covered with medical insurance that extends through the end of this semester.
+I understand if I purchase insurance with a monthly payment, I will provide the Department of Nursing with a monthly receipt.
+If this insurance status changes before the end of the semester, I will notify my course coordinator and will purchase additional insurance immediately.
+I understand I cannot attend clinicals unless I am covered with medical insurance.
+Failure to continue insurance until the end of the semester could result in dismissal from the program.

 Signature of student:

-Date: Ve erified By:
+Date: Verified By: